Small Village, Great Monuments

 14 November 2020

 Ins (Anet, canton of Bern) is the village of the (birth) house, studio and museum of the painter Albert-Anker (1831-1910).

 The medieval village was an important regional centre with more inhabitants than the town of Erlach (Cerlier in French).

 Erlach was the seat of the governors (Landvogt) of Bern after the conquest by Bern in 1474.
-Ins became the seat of the Landgericht.
+Ins became the seat of the court of justice (Landgericht).

-The Schlössli Ins and the size of the square also refer to the importance of the village.
+The castle (Schlössli) Ins and the size of the square also refer to the importance of the village.

 The medieval church is evangelical since 1525.
-The seven hundred-year-old baptismal font refers to the Middle Ages.
+The baptismal font is seven hundred-year-old.
 The church was first mentioned in a document in 1228.